 In general, I think think BitTorrent is a Smashing Great Idea™ that doesn't get as much praise as it should.
-It's also been something that I've wanted to play with for a while, so I figured that this would be a perfect opportunity to learn more about it and possibly create a useful tool in the meantime.
+It's also been something that I've wanted to play with for a while, so let's build a fully working BitTorrent client together.

 I don't know how to build a BitTorrent client.
 I've never worked with BitTorrent tech before.
 I will be experimenting and learning along with you as I read the BitTorrent spec and try to make something work.
 I will eventually get something working, but I can't promise that it will be the best way to approach the problem or that it will work super well.
 The primary goal is to learn.

 The finished product will probably not be production ready, and most likely won't act like a good peer until we get to version 1.0.
-If you need to torrent something, please use a real torrent client until our version is good enough to be a respectful peer.
+If you need to torrent something, please use a real torrent client until this version is good enough to be a respectful peer in a network.
 In general, please try to give as much as you take whenever you join any peer-to-peer network.

 I want to focus on the core of the BitTorrent protocol (at least in the beginning).
 So we will be building a command line application which will be used like this: